rochelledavis/readme-generator/Develop/README.md

-## Weather App
+# Quiz

     ## Description
-    This app will display the current weather and a 5 day forecast.
+    aksjdfhn

     ## Table of Contents
     1. [Installation] (#Installation)
     2. [Usage] (#Usage)
-    3. [Contributing] (#Contributors)
+    3. [Contributing] (#Contributing)
     4. [Tests] (#Tests)
     5. [License] (#License)
     6. [Questions] (#Questions)

     ## Installation
-    To install, clone the repository
+    akjsdhf

-    ## Usage Instructions
+    ## Usage
-    To use, add your city name and hit search
+    ajksdhf

     ## Contributing
-    Me, Myself, and I
+    ajskdhf

     ## Tests
-    Please feel free to test!
+    ajksdhf

     ## License
     MIT

     ## Questions
-    If you need to get ahold of me, you can find me on GitHub at https://github.com/rochelledavis You can also reach me via email at k.rochelle221@gmail.com
+    If you need to get ahold of me, you can find me on GitHub at https://github.com/ajskdfh You can also reach me via email at aksjdhf